 13) Why did you leave your previous job?

 From this question you would be getting to know about the values, beliefs, attributes of the candidate.
 There could be a specific reason for him/her to leave the previous employment.

 Getting to know that you will be able to tell whether the candidate will fit your organizational culture or not.

 14) How did you develop your skills and knowledge?

 Most of the organizations want employees who believe in continuous development.
 Here you would be able to understand whether the candidate was depending on company for growth or did it on their own.

 Most of the companies make special plans for the growth or improvement of its employees.
 Its way to know whether candidate is in pursuit of knowledge and improvement within oneself.

 15) If hired what would be most important things you would do on your job?

-Hiring Managers are increasingly assessing the culture fit of a candidate to know whether the candidate’s behaviour on the job is in sync with the values and expectations of the organisation.
+Hiring Managers are increasingly assessing the culture fit of a candidate to know whether the candidate’s behavior on the job is in sync with the values and expectations of the organization.

-Hence, they make sure they select candidates who fit into the organisation so that they don’t have to start the process all over again.
+Hence, they make sure they select candidates who fit into the organization so that they don’t have to start the process all over again.